 I’ve painted a grim picture, I realize.
 But things are grim right now, and they will become more so unless we act and fight.
 We can’t settle for name recognition and nostalgia.
 Winning the presidency in 2020 is barely the beginning.
 Nothing will magically change because good ol’ Uncle Joe stumbles through the White House doors again.
 We have to think long term here.
 Vote Blue No Matter Who is short-sighted and stupid.
-Anyone is not necessarily better than Trump.
-Maybe it will stanch a little bleeding in the immediate term (though I have my doubts, given the fact that Biden doesn’t see McConnell as a threat), but the long-term outcome could be just as bad or even worse than another Trump term.
+We must have higher standards than “anyone is better than Trump” (although I do agree that’s technically true).
+Maybe a Biden administration will stanch a little bleeding in the immediate term (though I have my doubts, given the fact that Biden doesn’t see McConnell as a threat), but the long-term outcome could be disastrous.

 Primaries are for vetting.
 Please, vet Biden.
 Please realize he’s an old, frail, egotistical white dude who hasn’t changed his mind on one damn thing since 1973 and has spent his entire career failing up.
 It sounds melodramatic but America’s future really does depend on rejecting him for president.
 And since we’ve already done that three times, we can do it once more.